I wish I’d read a post like this when we were looking to move to New Zealand ten years ago.

 The customer is always wrong.

 Don’t misunderstand me, the New Zealand people are gorgeous.
-They are lovely, friendly people (maybe a bit crazy and weird about certain things) but nevertheless, they are wonderful people AND there has been a vast improvement over the past ten years of us living in New Zealand, but.
+They are lovely, kind and friendly (maybe a bit crazy and weird about certain things) but nevertheless, they are wonderful people AND there has been a vast improvement in customer service over the past ten years of us living in New Zealand, but.

 New Zealand still has a loooong way to go before they come anywhere near close to providing the customer service that you would receive in America (or even the UK).

 It’s no big deal.
-Just put your big girl pants on and learn to keep your mouth shut.
+Just put your big girl pants on and take a concrete pill.

 6: ⏰ Texting Family & Keeping In Touch